 Compassionate use is a treatment option that allows the use of an unauthorized medicine.
 Under strict conditions, products in development can be made available to groups of patients who have a disease with no satisfactory authorized therapies and who cannot enter clinical trials.
-The EMA provides recommendations through the Committee for Medicinal Products for Human Use ("CHMP"), but these do not create a legal framework.
+The EMA provides recommendations through CHMP but these do not create a legal framework.
 Compassionate use programs are coordinated and implemented by Member States, which set their own rules and procedures.